putman-a/SGBA-5_example_analysis/_book/01-data-structures.md

 ## Simulated Data

-This example analysis uses simulated data, if you wish to replicate the simulate data the code to do so is included in [Appendix A]() or can be downloaded from this example's [github page](https://github.com/putman-a/SGBA-5_example_analysis/%s).
+This example analysis uses simulated data, if you wish to replicate the simulate data the code to do so is included in the [Appendix](#appendix) or can be downloaded from this example's [github page](https://github.com/putman-a/SGBA-5_example_analysis/%s).